 Where: Steelhead monitoring activities are proposed for the area of the San Joaquin River below Sack Dam to the confluence with the Merced River and adjoining sloughs.
-Sack Dam is considered the furthest upstream extent for Central Valley steelhead migration because it is impassable in low water year types.
-During the winter and spring of 2011 and 2012, monitoring was confined to the river below Bear Creek as water was too shallow to navigate.
-Therefore, if the water year-type is similar to last, the extent of the sampling area will most likely be limited to approximately one mile upstream of Highway 165 Bridge to the confluence of the Merced River and slough tributaries.
+Sack Dam is considered the furthest upstream extent for CV steelhead migration because it is impassable in low water year types.
+During the winter and spring 2011-2013, monitoring was confined to the river below Bear Creek as water was too shallow to navigate.
+Therefore, if the water year-type is similar to the last two years, the extent of the sampling area will most likely be limited to approximately a few miles upstream of the Highway 165 bridge to the confluence of the Merced River and slough tributaries.